how can I help you?

 Guard yourself against passionate attachment to spiritual instructors."

-(collated and edited for readability by hermit bartholomew)
+(collated and edited for length and clarity by hermit bartholomew)